thewca/wca-regulations/wca-regulations_2012.md

     - B4c3) If the judge and competitor agree beforehand, the competitor may choose to place the puzzle behind a suitable object (e.g. a music stand, the surface of the table) by himself during he blindfolded phase.
   - B4d) The competitor must not look at the puzzle at any point during the blindfolded phase.
 Penalty: disqualification of the attempt (DNF).
   - B4e) Until he applies the first move to the puzzle, the competitor may remove and don the blindfold at will.
-- B5) Ending the solve:
+- B5) Stopping the solve:
-  - B5a) When using the Stackmat, the competitor ends the attempt by releasing the puzzle and then stopping the timer.
+  - B5a) When using the Stackmat, the competitor stops the attempt by releasing the puzzle and then stopping the timer.
-  - B5b) When using a stopwatch, the competitor ends the attempt by placing the puzzle back onto the surface and notifying the judge that the attmpet has ended.
+  - B5b) When using a stopwatch, the competitor ends the attempt by placing the puzzle back onto the surface and notifying the judge that he is stopping the attempt.
 At that moment, the judge stops the timer.
   - B5c) The competitor may remove the blindfold before he stops the timer.
 He must not apply any moves to the puzzle after the blindfold is removed.
 Penalty: disqualification of the attempt (DNF).